Content marketing. It’s a buzzword that’s been around for a few years now and doesn’t seem to be going away anytime soon.

 7. What they want

 What is your audience looking for?
 Don’t write only for yourself.
 As a startup, you have a target audience with specific needs and interests.
-Build personas if it makes it easier for you to visualise your potential customers.
-Or just ask around.
+Build personas if it makes it easier for you to visualize your potential customers.
+Or ask around.
 But you need to know what makes them tick.